creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-12-19-latent-diffusion-models.md

 ## Semantic-map-to-image synthesis

-* use of images of landscapes paired with semantic maps
+* Use of images of landscapes paired with semantic maps
 * Downsampled versions of the semantic maps are simply concatenated with the latent image representation of a LDM-4 model with VQ-reg.
 * No cross-attention scheme is used here
 * The model is trained on an input resolution of 256x256 but the authors find that the model generalizes to larger resolutions and can generate images up to the megapixel regime